fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Mon 8/24
-- Classical dietary thinking
+- Classical dietary thinking (link TBP)
 - Selections from Mark Grant (tr.), _Galen on Food and Diet_: 1-8; 14-18; 68-84.

 How did physicians like Galen conceive the notion of disease?
 According to Galen, how does diet fit into medical understandings of disease?
 How is his approach similar and different to modern approaches to diet?
 How would you describe his writing style?
 Does it seem strange for a physician?

 ### Wed 8/26
-- Medieval and Early Modern dietary thinking
+- Medieval and Early Modern dietary thinking (link TBP)

 ### Fri 8/28